The truth about food and medicines.

 CALIBRATION OF MACHINES

 In addition, you have to rely on whether the mammogram machine that is giving the right amount of radiation and pressure has been calibrated correctly.
 Some mammogram machines are not maintained properly by hospitals or testing facilities as it costs money to verify that they are operating correctly.
 This means a machine could actually give you a higher dose of radiation or compress your breast with more than the average forty pounds of pressure, if it is incorrectly set.
-Hospitals and the cancer medical community put all their faith in a very primitive and ancient diagnostic theory of mammogram technology.
-After these hospitals have invested millions in mammogram machines but they may have to admit that their methods are harmful and they were not a wise investment.
+Although millions have been invested in mammogram machines, they may now have to admit that their methods are harmful and they were not a wise investment.

 Picture

-Dr. Douglass says that there is too much money to be made as a result of the irrational fear concerning mammograms.
-He reveals that lumpectomies and mastectomies equate to large amounts of cash in doctors' and hospitals' pockets.
+Dr. Douglass reveals that lumpectomies and mastectomies equate to large amounts of cash in doctors' and hospitals' pockets.
 Conventional mammograms often lead to risky, extreme and expensive treatments for breast cancer but not necessarily to cures or even an increased lifespan and in a number of cases those treatments are completely unnecessary.

 ELUSIVE ‘CANCER CURES’

-Dr. Joseph Mercola, in his August 3rd 2013 newsletter on his website, points out that in spite of the massive technological advances over the past half-century, Western medicine is no closer to finding a ‘cancer cure’, indeed, cancer has grown into a worldwide epidemic of staggering proportions.
+Dr. Joseph Mercola, in his web site newsletter (3.8.2013), points out that in spite of the massive technological advances over the past half-century, Western medicine is no closer to finding a ‘cancer cure’, indeed, cancer has grown into a worldwide epidemic of staggering proportions.
 The statistics speak for themselves:

 • In the early 1900s, one in 20 people developed cancer